BAAPPS/Playground/SwiftUI_Learning/Challenge_day_09/SplashEdit/README.md

-# Challenge Day 9 – SplashEdit
+## Challenge Day 9 – SplashEdit

+A full-stack iOS photo editing app built with SwiftUI, Supabase, and Core Image

+---

+## Project Overview
-SplashEdit is a full-stack SwiftUI challenge project that blends creative image editing with modern backend integration and robust offline-first architecture.
-Users can explore photos from Unsplash, apply stunning Core
-Image filters, and save both filtered and original images locally with SwiftData.
-All content is securely synced to the cloud using Supabase, complete with user authentication, secure access policies, and personalized features like favorites and collections.
-Whether online or offline, SplashEdit delivers a seamless experience that combines artistry, data management, and scalable cloud connectivity — making it the perfect real-world challenge to level up your iOS development skills.
+SplashEdit is a creative image editing app that lets users explore high-quality photos from Unsplash, apply stunning Core Image filters, and save both the original and edited versions.
+All edits and likes are synced to the cloud using Supabase, with secure user authentication and personalized features like collections.

+This project challenged me to go beyond local development and build a production-style, full-stack iOS app with real-time cloud sync, user-specific data, and custom UI interactions — all while learning to manage state, security, and scalability.

+---

+## Technologies Used

+- SwiftUI

+- Supabase (Auth, Postgres, Storage, RLS)

+- Unsplash API

+- Core Image

+- SwiftData (**partially implemented**)

+- Async/Await + Structured Concurrency

+- @Observable ViewModels

 ---